 How to spot an email phishing scam

-Phishing is an online attack with the goal of tricking people into giving up their personal information, usually via deceptive emails and websites.
+Phishing is an online attack with the goal of tricking people into giving up their personal information via deceptive emails and websites.
 The most common ways in which hackers try to do this are:

-Encouraging the victim to click on a link or download an attachment containing malicious software that can infect your computer or another device.
+1. Encourage the target to click on a link or download an attachment containing malicious software that can infect your computer or other device

-Deceiving people into entering their information into a fake website, often imitating a well-known company or brand.
+2. Deceiving you into entering your information into a fake website, usually imitating a well-known company or brand

 Luckily, there are many ways in which you can spot a phishing scam.
 Here are some of the main ones:

 How to spot if your email is a phishing scam

 1. If you receive and email out of the blue asking you for banking details, your national insurance number, your mother’s maiden name or any other personal information, this is likely to be a scam, as legitimate companies never ask you for this information over email.